01. Doctor Overview

-Dr. D. Ross Camidge is an associate professor in the division of medical oncology and serves as both the director of the thoracic oncology clinical program and the program director for the thoracic oncology clinical and translational research fellowship at the University of Colorado School of Medicine.
-Dr. Camidge joined the University of Colorado as a full-time faculty member in October of 2007 after having served as a visiting professor at the university for two years prior.
+Dr. D. Ross Camidge is a tenured professor in the division of medical oncology and serves as the director of the thoracic oncology clinical program and the program director for the CU Senior Thoracic Oncology Clinical and Translational Research Fellowship at the University of Colorado School of Medicine.
+He is also the Dr. Camidge joined the University of Colorado as a full-time faculty member in October of 2007 after having served as a visiting professor at the university for two years prior.
+In 2015, he became the first Joyce Zeff Chair in Lung Cancer Research at the University of Colorado Cancer Center.
 Dr. Camidge has been described by the Bonnie J. Addario Lung Cancer Foundation as “one of the leading minds in lung cancer.”

 Targeted therapy vs chemotherapy: which has had more impact on survival in lung cancer?
 Does targeted therapy make patients live longer?
 Hard to prove, but impossible to ignore.
-Camidge DR. Clin Adv Hematol Oncol.
-2014 Nov;12(11):763-6.
+Clinical Advances in Hematology & Oncology.
+November 2014;12(11):763-6.

 Acquired resistance to TKIs in solid tumours: learning from lung cancer.
 Nature Reviews Clinical Oncology.
 August 2014;11(8):473-81. doi: 10.1038/nrclinonc.2014.104

 Sunitinib combined with pemetrexed and cisplatin: results of a phase I dose-escalation and pharmacokinetic study in patients with advanced solid malignancies, with an expanded cohort in non-small cell lung cancer and mesothelioma.
 Cancer Chemotherapy & Pharmacology.
 February 2013;71(2):307-19. doi: 10.1007/s00280-012-2008-6